halmasieh/Stock-analysis/README.md

 more efficient-by taking fewer steps, using less memory, or improving the logic of the code to make it easier for future users to read.

 ### Purpose
+In a large financial investment with high value, one of the most basic is to make good use of time in golden oppurtunities.
+Thus in ths way, nothing will be as effective as a planned goal by observing the time option.
+In this regard, refactoring of existing codes can be a working solution to achieve a short-term ecconomic goal.
+Of course other factors such as proper program design, comprehensibility and finacial resources will also be effective.

 ## Results